sseti/Maven.Spring-QuickPollApplication/README.md

 ```

-* We inject an instance of `VoteRepository` into the controller, which is used to retrieve votes for a given poll.
+* We inject an instance of `VoteRepository` into the io.zipcoder.tc_spring_poll_application.controller, which is used to retrieve votes for a given poll.
 * The `computeResult` method takes `pollId` as its parameter.
 * The `@RequestParam` annotation instructs Spring to retrieve the `pollId` value from a HTTP query parameter.
 * The computed results are sent to the client using a newly created instance of `ResponseEntity`.